RodrigoPAml/TasksAPI/README.md

 You may need configure *appsettings.json* to get it to work.

+This is a sample, you may change it and adapt to your needs.

 ## Features

 * Entity framework ORM (tested with SQL Server)